University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Bash_Practicals/1_IntroBash.md

 **Return to your home directory using** `cd`.

-In the above steps, this has been exactly the same as clicking through directories in our familiar folder interface that we're all familiar with.
+In the above steps, this has been exactly the same as clicking through directories in our graphical folder interface that we're all familiar with.
 Now we know how to navigate folders using `bash` instead of the GUI.
-This is an essential skill when logged into a High Performance Computer (HPC) or a Virtual Machine (VM) as the vast majority of these run using Linux.
+This is an essential skill when logged into a High Performance Computer (HPC) or a Virtual Machine (VM) as the vast majority of these run using Linux without a graphical user interface.

 ### Important
 {:.no_toc}

 *Although we haven't directly discovered it yet, most file systems used on Unix-based systems such as Ubuntu are* **case-sensitive**, whilst **Windows file systems are usually not**.
 For example, the command `PWD` is completely different to `pwd` and doesn't actually exist on your (or any) default installation of `bash`.
+Note that while MacOS is a unix behind the scenes, it has a semi case-insensitive file system by default.
+This will cause you pain if you are not aware of it.

 If `PWD` happened to be the name of a command which has been defined in your shell, you would get completely different results than from the intended `pwd` command.
 Most `bash` tools are named using all lower-case, but there are a handful of exceptions.